Don’t give a damn about happiness

 But, as you know, if you’ve ever had an epic vacation, it gets OLD, FAST!

-Even with days filled to the brim with novelty, debauchery, and adventure after a week or two, you’ll be pretty sick of vacation.
+Even with days filled to the brim with novelty, debauchery, and adventure, after a week or two, you’ll be pretty sick of vacation.
 Welcome to hedonic adaptation; you’ve been racing on a hedonic treadmill that’s become a hamster wheel going nowhere.
-You could stave off your hedonic adaption to your glamorous life of fun in the sun by about a week by abstaining from drugs and booze, but eventually doing all these very fun things will just become tiresome.
+You could stave off your hedonic adaptation to your glamorous life of fun in the sun by about a week by abstaining from drugs and booze, but eventually doing all these very fun things will just become tiresome.
 You’ll start to yearn for your normal life back home.
 Odd isn’t it?

 I can attest to “hedonic vacation fatigue” myself!
-I’m writing this on the final day of a decadent week, that my wife and I have spent at the black sea.
+I’m writing this on the final day of a decadent week that my wife and I have spent at the black sea.
 We lounged at the beach and swam every day, read books, ate great food, I did meditation at sunrise, we had amazing coffee (spiked with Bailey’s liqueur), and we banged (righteously!
 On the beach even, beneath the stars one night — which was very exciting — and also righteous.)

 I realize that thanks to the great pandemic/plandemic of 2020, a lot of people didn’t get to take a vacation this very weird year.
 We were able to because…

-• We lived pretty spartanly this year, we stopped dining out.
+• We lived pretty spartanly this year; we stopped dining out.
 I spent my money on “doomsday” food prepping (which doesn’t seem so paranoid now, does it?)

 • And we dressed up for each other and did our date nights at home.